AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 Where

 ```
--N is the no password flag
+-N is the "no password" flag
+meaning no password is parsed when accessing the SMB server

 -L is the flag that displays the services available on the server
 (even if they aren't immediately accessible)
 ```